Fall of Phnom Penh: 17 April

 Khmer Rouge soldiers entered the capital from multiple directions at once.
 One column of soldiers entered at the northern roundabout near the French Embassy to march southward down Monivong Boulevard.
 Others entered the southern part of the city from the causeway road (street 271), leaving the causeway at streets 430 and 488, near the Phsar Daem Thkov roundabout.
 Another column entered the city from the west over the Stoeng Mean Chey bridge along Monireth Boulevard.

 As the Khmer Rouge entered the capital in the north, a small group of soldiers and armed students, styled as the MONATIO ("National Movement") and led by Hem Keth Dara, began driving around the city welcoming the arrival of the Khmer Rouge.
-MONATIO was apparently a creation of Lon Non, in an attempt to ingratiate himself and share power with the Khmer Rouge.
+MONATIO was apparently a creation of Lon Nol, in an attempt to ingratiate himself and share power with the Khmer Rouge.
 Initially tolerated by the Khmer Rouge, MONATIO members were later rounded up and executed.

 After entering the city, Khmer Rouge soldiers stationed themselves at the major crossroads where they disarmed FANK soldiers and collected weapons.
 The disarmed soldiers were then marched to the Olympic Stadium where they were later executed.
 The Khmer Rouge held a press conference at the Ministry of Information where a number of prisoners, including Lon Non and Hem Keth Dara, were being held.
 A car carrying Long Boret arrived and he joined the prisoners.

 After midday the Khmer Rouge ordered the evacuation of the city for three days, evicting expatriates and Cambodians from the Hotel Le Phnom, which the ICRC had sought to establish as a neutral zone, and emptying the city's hospitals, which contained approximately 20,000 wounded who were unlikely to survive the journey to the countryside.
 Approximately 800 expatriates and 600 Cambodians took refuge at the French embassy.
 At this time the Khmer Rouge military forces numbered only 68,000, with a further 14,000 party members.
 Elizabeth Becker asserts that lacking the numbers necessary to openly control Cambodia, emptying Phnom Penh of those of its population who were indifferent or openly hostile to them was essential for securing Khmer Rouge control.

 Koy Thuon, a Khmer Rouge deputy front commander, organized the "Committee for Wiping Out Enemies" at the Hotel Monorom.
 Its first action was to order the immediate execution of Lon Non and other leading government figures.
-Captured FANK officers were taken to the Hotel Monoram to write their biographies and then to the Olympic Stadium, where they were executed.
+Captured FANK officers were taken to the Hotel Monorom to write their biographies and then to the Olympic Stadium, where they were executed.